U.S. to stress need for 'guardrails' in Sherman's talks in China - Up News Info

 Article content

-WASHINGTON/BEIJING — U.S. Deputy Secretary of State Wendy Sherman will make clear to China in upcoming talks that Washington welcomes competition with Beijing, but there needs to be a level playing field and guardrails to prevent that spilling over into conflict, senior U.S. officials said on Saturday.
+WASHINGTON/BEIJING — U.S. Deputy Secretary of State Wendy Sherman will tell China in upcoming talks that while Washington welcomes competition with Beijing, there needs to be a level playing field and guardrails to ensure that does not veer off into conflict, senior U.S. officials said on Saturday.

-The officials, briefing ahead of Sherman’s talks in Tianjin with Chinese State Councilor and Foreign Minister Wang Yi, said the world’s two largest economies needed responsible ways to manage competition.
+The officials, briefing reporters ahead of Sherman’s talks in Tianjin with Chinese State Councilor and Foreign Minister Wang Yi on Monday, said the world’s two largest economies needed responsible ways to manage competition.

 Advertisement